Entrepreneurial families

 A continuous operating layer for families whose interests have outgrown informal coordination.

-Many families reach a point where the structure around them — operating businesses, investment interests, entities and advisors — has grown beyond what informal coordination can hold, while still sitting well short of a fully staffed single-family office.
-Pequan provides the calm operating layer in between, organised quietly around how the family already works.
+Many families reach a point where the structure around them — operating businesses, investment interests, entities and advisors — has grown beyond what informal coordination can comfortably manage (often held together by the family Principals), while still not yet meriting a fully-staffed, single-family office.
+Pequan Group provides the expert, scalable support to Principals and service providers such as accounting, legal, tax and audit, financial advisory, organized quietly around how the family already works.

 Between a capable outside accountant and a fully staffed single-family office.
-A continuous operating presence that holds the day-to-day coordination, so the principal can stay focused on the matters only they can decide.
+A continuous operating presence, so the principals can focus on other important matters.

 A quiet operating layer